unicode-org/cldr-json/README.md

 2. Check out the [`cldr`](https://github.com/unicode-org/cldr) repo as a sibling to this one and set it up so maven builds are possible.
 3. Run the script `cldr-generate-json.sh`
 4. Data will be updated in the `cldr-json` subdirectory.
+5. Run the script `cldr-generate-zips.sh`
-5. npm packages can be updated as well.
+6. npm packages can be updated as well.
 Each sub-subdirectory is an npm package.

+See `cldr-config.sh` for customization options.

 See [Updating JSON Data](http://cldr.unicode.org/development/updating-codes/updating-json-data) for detailed instructions.